Offensive Comments About Depression and Suicide

 The article was shared 32,000 times on Facebook, and enraged thousands of readers who believed Rollin’s words showed a complete lack of respect for Williams and his grieving family.
 News outlets including the NY Daily News, Rolling Stone Magazine, Detroit Free Press, Washington Post, The Guardian and the Sydney Morning Herald also reported on the backlash.
 But he wasn’t the only public figure to comment negatively about suicide and those suffering from mental illnesses.
-The KISS bassist/vocalist Gene Simmons sparked outrage after saying he is “the guy who says ‘Jump’ to those who are suicidal.
+In January of 2018, Briana DeJesus of Teen Mom 2 mocked a video showing a man who had just committed suicide in a Japanese forest.
+Briana took to Twitter.
+“Wow men are p–sies lmao,” she wrote, followed by a bunch of crying emojis.
+Many fans encouraged MTV to fire her but she remained part of the cast.

 As much as I loathe all of these insensitive and offensive comments I am grateful that they have opened up an international dialog that is rarely that covered in our media and news outlets.
 However, amid the clamor, I believe that these public figures articulated some very real and strongly held beliefs that those who commit suicide and struggle with mental illness are weak, selfish and lack courage.
 That they should “pull themselves up by their boot straps” and “just snap out of it.”
 And that they don’t deserve our sympathy because “they did it to themselves.”
 I know that these horribly misguided comments are made over dinner tables, during happy hour and into cell phones because I have heard them.
 Most mental health professionals would agree that suicide is too often a result of mental illness.